BrianPvanOers/S-GAIN/datasets/README.md

 ### Breast Cancer Wisconsin (Diagnostic)

 This is also a small medical dataset without missing values.
 It has more features than the Maternal Health Risk dataset.
 It is used to predict breast cancer.
-It has 30 (+1 non-predictive) features, 1 class, 569 instances, and is anonymized.
+It has 30 (+1 non-predictive) features, 1 target, 569 instances, and is anonymized.
 It was used in \[1].
 More information can be found in the reference.

 #### Explanation of features